vsslctrl/vsslctrl/README.md

 The VSSL API was reverse engineered using Wireshark, VSSLs native "legacy" iOS app and their deprecated [vsslagent](https://vssl.gitbook.io/vssl-rest-api/getting-started/start).

-Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and have control over different subnets (not mDNS dependant)
+Motivation for this project was to integrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and have control over different subnets (not mDNS dependant)

 ## Known Issues & Limitiations